Razadan1/WastureSolutionsWebsite/README.md

 # Wasture Solutions Website

-A modern, responsive, and professional landing page for **Wasture Solutions** — an environmental startup based in Lagos, Nigeria dedicated to transforming waste into sustainable value.
+A modern, responsive, and professional landing page for **Wasture Solutions** — an environmental startup based in Kwara, Nigeria dedicated to transforming waste into sustainable value.

 ## Brand Identity